Table of Contents

 The angel bestowed upon Mary nothing more than is available to all believers.
 This is shown from the use of the same Greek word in Ephesians 1:6, where Paul states that “he [the Father] hath made us accepted” (literally, “he endowed us with grace”) in Christ.

-The Bible says that Mary brought forth her first-born child (Luke 2:7), this is to say that she gave birth to Him.
-The process of giving birth has been associated with pain since the beginning of time.
+The Bible says that Mary brought forth her first-born child (Luke 2:7), this is to say that she gave birth to Jesus.
+Labor pains is a natural process while giving birth, and this was not an exception with Mary.
 There is no indication from the Bible that Mary would have been excluded from this, hence we can conclude that she did have pain during the birth of Jesus.

 Mary was even warned that she would continue to experience pain throughout the life time of Jesus.
 After she and Joseph dedicated Jesus at the temple, the Holy Spirit inspired Simeon to tell her “And a sword will pierce your very soul” (Luke 2:35).
-This was a prediction to the sorrow that pierced Mary’s heart at the cross (John 19:25).
-This was the first New Testament mention of pain foreshadowing the passion of Christ which reflects the prophecies of Isa.
-52:14; 53:12.
+This was a prediction to the sorrow that would pierce Mary’s heart at the cross (John 19:25).
+This was the first New Testament mention of pain foreshadowing the passion of Christ which reflects the prophecies of Isaiah 52:14; 53:12.
 Furthermore, the fact that Simeon’s declaration was addressed to Mary seems to imply that Joseph would not witness the scene on Calvary.

 In His service,